Protect Your Westerville Schools

 It has been 6 years since voters last approved a school levy.

-Since that time, the Ohio Legislature has decreased its share of Westerville students’ funding by 25%, while unfunded costs have increased by over 25%.
+Since that time, the Ohio Legislature has decreased its share of Westerville students’ funding by 25%.

 Westerville Schools has already cut expenses by over $9,000,000.